-The high quality of this oil gives it a strong fruity flavor with a slight touch of acidity, a very soft and a distinctive intense green color (More on this type of oil in the listing above)
+The high quality of this oil gives it a strong fruity flavor with a slight touch of acidity, a very soft and a distinctive intense green color (More on this type of oil in the listing below)

 Its quality is very low due to the low quality of the product has been used to produce it, either because olives were badly damaged or they were of very poor quality.

 The deterioration is such that it was called “lampante” because formerly it was used as fuel for oil lamps.

 Currently, this type of oil undergoes a refining process that reduces negative sensory characteristics, such as an unpleasant taste, making it almost tasteless and can thus make a mixture with other oils of better quality and be able to become eatable for human consumption.
 It is marketed as refined olive oil.

 - Refined olive oil is the oil that is obtained by mechanical pressing.
 Due to its poor quality, it is not classified as virgin olive oil, so, after being obtained by pressing, it is subjected to a system of refinement and to high temperature to eliminate the negative and probably unpleasant organoleptic properties.

 It is also often obtained directly from refined virgin olive oils of lesser quality.
 These systems, especially chemicals, reduce its intrinsic qualities, and therefore is not considered the purest olive oil and the one with the highest properties, although it is fit for human consumption.